All about Cenote X'Batun in Yucatán (2025 Travel Guide)

 Powered by ©Google

 Here’s a little tip in advance: the journey from Mérida might feel too long if it’s just for the two cenotes.
 But why not make it an adventure?
-Combine your visit to the cenotes with a stop at the historic Hacienda Yaxcopoil or the awe-inspiring Archaeological Site of Uxmal.
+Combine your visit to the cenotes with a stop at the historic Hacienda Yaxcopoil or the Archaeological Site of Uxmal.

 Cenote X'batun